What to Expect Before and After Knee Replacement Surgery

 You will complete a thorough pre-operative evaluation to ensure you will have a successful procedure and that you're armed with all the tools you'll need pre- and post-surgery.
 This evaluation will include your medical history, diagnostic testing, special breathing instructions, pain management education, functional assessment, anesthesia planning, care coordination and more.

 Your team will encourage you to use pain medication so you can comfortably participate in recovery activities.
 You will use an incentive spirometer to encourage deep breathing.
-A physician therapist will assist you in getting out of bed, sitting, and walking a short distance.
+A physical therapist will assist you in getting out of bed, sitting, and walking a short distance.
 You will begin specific motion exercises to help regain the ability to bend your knee.
 And an occupational therapist will show you how to use special assistive devices to help with bathing and dressing yourself, allowing you to become more independent.

 Your personal case manager will visit you and your coach while you are in the hospital to identify your needs upon discharge.
 She will discuss your therapy and personal care needs in addition to any necessary equipment you may need while continuing your recovery at home.